-Once you’ve determined what sort of business you want to start and how it fits into your market, it’s time to write up a plan.
+One of the first things you need to do is write down your business plan on paper.
 Your business plan is like a roadmap that’ll tell you and interested parties (think: investors, lenders, landlords, etc.) how you plan to make money in the first three to five years.
 It’ll explain the market and what needs you’re fulfilling.

 According to Business News Daily, some commonly overlooked yet highly important aspects of your business plan include: